New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via

 where $x, y$ are homogeneous (i.e. purely even or purely odd).
-We call a Lie algebra in the category of supervector spaces $\sVec_\KK$ a \textit{Lie superalgebra}. \begin{rem} One should note that in characteristic $3$, the usual definition of a Lie superalgebra and the definition given above do not coincide, as for an odd element $x$, the relation $[x, [x, x]] = 0$ required for a Lie superalgebra does not follow from the Jacobi identity.
-However, this will not be a major concern for our considerations. \end{rem} In a general symmetric tensor category we do not have the notion of elements or vectors in an object.
+We call a Lie algebra in the category of super vector spaces $\sVec_\KK$ a \textit{Lie superalgebra}. \begin{rem} One should note that in characteristic $3$, the usual definition of a Lie superalgebra and the definition given above do not coincide, as for any odd element $x$, the relation $[x, [x, x]] = 0$ required for a Lie superalgebra does not follow from the Jacobi identity.
+Without this relation imposed, one has the notion of a \textit{weak Lie superalgebra}, and the ideal generated by this relation is actually just the linear span of elements of the form $[x,[x,x]]$ for odd $x$.
+However, this will not be a major concern for our considerations. \end{rem} In a symmetric tensor category in general we do not have the notion of elements or vectors in an object.
 However, for the purposes of this paper, we will be working with Lie algebras in the representation category of a certain finite group scheme, so we can refer to vectors in objects of this category by applying the forgetful functor into $\Vecc_\KK$.
 Furthermore, using vectors will make it easier to talk about and describe the bracket.

 For more details on operadic Lie algebras, one can consult \cite{etingof2018koszul}.